UPDATE: Liberian Legal System and Legal Research

 - Court Precedents

 The Constitution is the supreme law of the Republic of Liberia.
-According to Article 2 of the Constitution, all laws and decisions by the state institutions must be in strict conformity with the Constitution.
-According to Article 91 of the Constitution, the initiative to amend the Constitution may come from either two-thirds of the membership of both the Senate and House of Representatives or a petition submitted for approval to the Legislature by not fewer than 10,000 (ten thousand) citizens.
+According to Article 2 of the Constitution, all laws and decisions by state institutions must be in strict conformity with the Constitution.
+According to Article 91 of the Constitution, an initiative to amend the Constitution may come from either two-thirds of the membership of both the Senate and House of Representatives or a petition submitted for approval to the Legislature by not fewer than 10,000 (ten thousand) citizens.

 The Republic of Liberia has had two Constitutions.
 The first was the 1847 Constitution which was suspended on April 12, 1980, following the coup d’état which overthrew the presidency of H. E. William R. Tolbert, Jr. On July 3, 1984, the 1984 constitution was submitted to a national referendum and approved.
-To know about the various constitutions, including the draft 1983 Constitution and the Liberian Declaration of Independence, see the Home of Liberian Constitutions here .
+To know about the various constitutions, including the draft 1983 Constitution and the Liberian Declaration of Independence, see the Home of Liberian Constitutions.

 The ultimate legislator in the Republic of Liberia is the bicameral national assembly.
 Chapter V of the Constitution provides for the Legislature of the Republic of Liberia.